scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-In effect, HDF5 is a file system with a file.
+In effect, HDF5 is a file system within a file.

 .. break